jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 This week we are going to practice the process to upload code to a board, establish a serial communication with a computer, and use a computer to analyze the data from serial port.
 In addition, we will have the first chance to use oscilloscope, function generator, and power supply to test and understand HC-SR4 sensors.

-At the end of the class, we will play all together a [song](http://bit.ly/2fzAcMh).
+At the end of the class, we will play all together a [song](http://bit.ly/2fzAcMh) :musical_note: :musical_note: :musical_note::musical_keyboard:.

 This week experience is composed of 4 steps: laboratory equipment, HC-SR4 sensor characterization, HC-SR4 sensor implementation in a development board, and system integration.

-## 1. Laboratory Equipment
+## 1. Laboratory Equipment :radio:

 This week we will start using oscilloscope, function generator, and power supply.
-They are extremely helpful on hardware design and debugging, so try to practice with them as much as possible.
+They are extremely helpful on hardware design and debugging, so try to practice with them as much as possible :wink:.
 The following picture shows a typical setup that you will find in an electronics lab.

 ![alt tag](pics/bench.png "Lab Bench")